intuit/postcss-themed/README.md

 ]);
 ```

-### forceSingleTheme - only legacy
+### forceSingleTheme

-By default this plugin will generate multiple themes when the component configuration is set to default. forceSingleTheme enables to override that and generate seperate themes. (ex: you have 3 themes but your component only uses 1, then only 1 extra set of theme is produced).

-You can use the `forceSingleTheme` to force these single themes to be generated.
+This is a niche option which only inserts the `defaultTheme` and ignores any others.
+At first glance, this may seem strange because this plugin primarily allows you to support _many_ themes in a single CSS file.
+This option helps if you want to generate _many_ CSS files, each with their own theme.
+You'll run PostCSS multiple times, switching the default theme while enabling `forceSingleTheme`.
+In practice, we use this to generate extra CSS files for teams that only need a single theme.
+The main CSS file still has all of them, but teams can optionally use the one that only has the theme they need.

 ### Usage